ledeprogram/courses/foundations.md

 - Where to get help
 - Computer architecture

 ***Lab:*** Getting in touch with your inner terminal.
 Working with files.
-Bash.
 IRC backchannel.
 Diagram your machine.
 File cleanup.
+Automate something Bash Script.

 **Week 2**:
 - Markup languages